Biden: US would intervene with military to defend Taiwan

 He added, “China will take firm action to safeguard its sovereignty and security interests, and we will do what we say.”

-A White House official said Biden’s comments did not reflect a policy shift.

-Speaking alongside Japanese Prime Minister Fumio Kishida, Biden said any effort by China to use force against Taiwan would “just not be appropriate,” adding that it “will dislocate the entire region and be another action similar to what happened in Ukraine.”
+Speaking alongside Japanese Prime Minister Fumio Kishida, Biden said any effort by China to use force against Taiwan would “just not be appropriate,” adding that it would “dislocate the entire region and be another action similar to what happened in Ukraine.”

 “They’re already flirting with danger right now by flying so close and all the maneuvers that are undertaken,” Biden said of China.